Troyanovsky/ai-task-assistant/Docs/Issue_Tracker.md

 - P1: When creating or editing a task, user should be able to pick dependency (dropdown of other tasks with checkbox), which means this task should be organized after the dependencies are done (dependencies are pre-reqs)
 - P1: Recurrence is not implemented.
 (Need to design recurrence logic & UI)

-Time issue:
-Need to:
-- Check if there is default notification for due date.

 **app/src/services/notification.js:**

 11. **Singleton**: While using a singleton is a common pattern, consider whether it's truly necessary.
 Dependency injection might offer more flexibility for testing and future extensions.